 Universal Audio was showing the Apollo Twin MkII ($899-$1299) 2x6 audio interface.
 It's the next generation of the product and it features redesigned A/D and D/A converters in addition to a bit more processing power to run the company's Unison technology, which is designed to emulate the behavior of tube and solid state pre-amps, guitar amps, and stompboxes.
 They were also showing the new API 2500 plugin for the UAD System.

-And speaking of API, Internet viral star and master shovelist Justin Johnson (see video below) was jamming in the API booth with their new TranzFormer ($492) stompbox (say what?).
+And speaking of API, Internet viral star and master shovelist Justin Johnson (see video below), was jamming in the booth with API's new TranzFormer ($492) stompbox (say what?).
 It's API's legendary channel strip in a guitar or bass optimized stomp box.
 It's not cheap, and requires 18 volts to drive API's time honored circuitry, but will be especially great for guitar and bass players working in the studio.

 Line 6 had two plug-in announcements.
 One of the first 3rd party plug-ins to appear in the market back in the 90s was Line6's Amp Farm, which worked with the Pro Tools TDM environment.
 At the show they announced Echo Farm 3.0 for AAX.
 People with old Pro Tools projects were not happy that their old tracks couldn't play on current versions since they no longer have Echo Farm.
 Echo Farm 3.0 is exactly the same algorithms with exactly the same parameters, but in AAX format so that old Pro Tools sessions can work.
 Of course it has that Line 6 sound, and new Pro Tools customers can add it to their arsenal too.
 The other plug-in announcement was Helix Native.
 This is a complete DSP set, with full patch compatibility, with their guitar processor, Helix.
 It will be released in the spring, and will be in 64-bit AAX, AU, and VST3 formats.
 It will sell for $399 ($99 for owners of the Helix hardware).